-Where the grant is regular and ongoing, such as the Repair and Black Spot grants, an estimated amount has been included in the LTFP.
+Where the grant is regular and ongoing, such as the Block grant, an estimated amount has been included in the LTFP.
 A small number of grants have been included but noted as subject to grant funding.
 The planned capital works will not proceed without grant funding, so the overall impact on the budget will be nil.